asyncapi/studio/docs/navigation.md

 Blocks visualizer gives you a quick overview of your API.
 Unlike HTML preview, Blocks visualizer gives a diagrammatic visual of your API.

-Title card is at the top-left corner of the Block visualizer window.
+The title card is at the top-left corner of the Block visualizer window.
 Followed by the Operations card.
-You can visualize channels, published messages, payload, type,  patterns, and relationship between the components.
+You can visualize channels, published messages, payload, type,  patterns, and relationships between the components.

 The Blocks visualizer has two set of controls: